VidathD/notes/courses/Wealth Management/Managing Personal Finance.md

 ## Financial Planning Process

 - Create SMART goals and stick to them
-- Create and stick to a budget
+- Create and stick to a budget.
+There are several uses of budgeting.
+    - Financial control and management
+    - Goal achievement
+    - Identifying wasteful spending
+    - Emergency preparedness
+    - Debt reduction
 - Have the 3Cs
     - Commitment
     - Control